Lesser included offense: Use in jury proceedings

 In criminal jury trials, the court is permitted (but not required) to instruct jurors that they can find the defendant guilty of the most serious crime charged, or of a lesser included offense of that crime (in English law, this is termed an alternative verdict).

-In murder cases, however, where a convicted defendant may face capital punishment, the United States Supreme Court has held that the court must instruct the jury that they may find the defendant guilty of a lesser included offense such as voluntary manslaughter.
+In murder cases, however, where a convicted defendant may face capital punishment, the United States Supreme Court has held in Beck v.
+Alabama (1980) that the court must instruct the jury that they may find the defendant guilty of a lesser included offense such as voluntary manslaughter.
 The reasoning for this ruling is that when the jury is not given the ability to convict for a lesser offense, the jurors might opt to convict a less culpable defendant instead of letting the defendant go free, essentially convicting of a more serious crime than the facts warrant.
 As the Court noted, "the failure to give the jury the 'third option' of convicting on a lesser included offense would seem inevitably to enhance the risk of an unwarranted conviction.
 Such a risk cannot be tolerated in a case in which the defendant's life is at stake."
 Therefore, they must have at least one option that falls in between these extremes.